Solo Sikoa

-Joseph Yokozuna Fatu (born March 18, 1993), better known by his ring name Solo Sikoa, is an American professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand as the leader of The MFT stable.
+Joseph Yokozuna Fatu (born March 18, 1993) is an American professional wrestler.
+He is signed to WWE, where he performs on the SmackDown brand under the ring name Solo Sikoa.

-After Fatu played college football at American River College in Sacramento, he began his professional wrestling career in 2018 under the ring name Sefa Fatu on the independent circuit.
+Fatu began his professional wrestling career in 2018 under the ring name Sefa Fatu on the independent circuit.
 He then signed with WWE in 2021 and was assigned to the NXT brand as Solo Sikoa before being called up to the main roster a year later, debuting at Clash at the Castle.
-He joined The Bloodline stable at first as a silent enforcer, then was repackaged as the self-proclaimed "Tribal Chief" before the stable phased out its name from January 2025.
-In the WWE, he has held the NXT North American Championship and the WWE United States Championship once each.
+He joined The Bloodline stable at first as a silent enforcer, then was repackaged as the self-proclaimed "Tribal Chief" until January before the stable seceded and spun out from The Bloodline as July 2025 under the name MFT.
+In the WWE, he has held the NXT North American Championship, the WWE United States Championship, and the WWE Tag Team Championship once each.

 As the son of Rikishi and brother of Jonathan and Joshua (Jimmy and Jey Uso), Fatu is a member of the Anoaʻi family of Samoan wrestlers.

 Early life

 Fatu was born into the Anoaʻi family of Samoan wrestlers, which includes his father Rikishi and older twin brothers Jonathan and Joshua.
 He is named after his first cousin once removed's in-ring name, Yokozuna.
-He played American football at American River College in Sacramento and Dickinson State University in Dickinson, North Dakota.
+He attended Rosemont High School, where he was a standout American football player.
+He then continued to play at the college level; first at American River College in Sacramento and then at Dickinson State University in Dickinson, North Dakota.